habibullah47/Abohawa-Flutter/README.md

 #Todo:
 // I will create this app based on this list.
-And I will take help from AI, Insha'Allah [] prompt: Now how to get data on my cityscreen.
+And I will take help from AI, Insha'Allah [] Why crash the app when I remove the try and catch?
+[] prompt: Now how to get data on my cityscreen.
 Getting Location:
 [x] Make sure app is running successfully